-HIS 227I HISTORY OF AFRICA
+HIS 227I HISTORY OF AFRICA Three credit hours

 This course provides a basic survey of African history.
 Attention will be given to the development of African kingdoms and their fall during the African colonial period.
 Particular emphasis is placed on the period of independence and the political, social, economic and cultural aspects of the modern states of Africa.